zorfling/TrackerTracker/README.md

 * Enter your Pivotal API token and user name and off you go
 * Most actions are supported: update story descriptions, add notes, drag them to different columns to update their status and priority
 * Write your own custom columns and filters in a couple lines of JS
-* Assign stories to QAs
+* Assign QAs and pairs to stories
 * TeamCity integration: view build status in story detail view
 * Forecasting charts